AlibabaCloudDocs/oss/intl.en-US/Tools/ossbrowser/Quick start.md

     1. Select the specified object and choose **More** \> **Address**.
     2. Enter the validity period of the link.
 Click **Generate**.

         **Note:** If the bucket is bound to a custom domain name, you can select the custom domain name to generate a URL for the object.
-For more information about how to bind a custom domain name, see [Bind custom domain names](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind custom domain names.md).
+For more information about how to bind custom domain names, see [Bind custom domain names](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind custom domain names.md).

     3. Click **Copy** or **Mail it** to send the URL to users who want to access the object.
 The generated QR code can also be used to access the object.
 -   Modify HTTP headers for an object
     1. Select an object and choose **More** \> **Http Headers**.
-    2. In the Http Headers dialog box, configure the HTTP header of the object.
+    2. In the HTTP Headers dialog box, configure the HTTP headers of the object.
 For more information about HTTP headers, see [Common HTTP headers](/intl.en-US/API Reference/Common HTTP headers.md).
     3. After the configurations are complete, click **OK**.
 -   Preview an object